Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Conclusion

 \section{Conclusion}

 We have proposed STAGE-BO that bypasses the prohibitive computational costs of hypervolume-based methods by targeting the Pareto front through explicit geometric gap-filling.
 By reformulating objective trade-offs as adaptive $\varepsilon$-constraints and utilizing cEI, our method provides a unified approach for recovering the global Pareto front, satisfying physical constraints, or focusing on specific regions of interest.
-The flexibility and scalability of STAGE-BO make it a robust tool for high-stakes optimization in design and experimental sciences, where balancing diversity, efficiency, and expert preferences is paramount
+The flexibility and scalability of STAGE-BO make it a robust tool for high-stakes optimization in design and experimental sciences, where balancing diversity, efficiency, and expert preferences is paramount.
+For example, STAGE-BO could be potentially useful for future interactive MOO methods, where the uses' preferences can be encoded more flexibly than weights \cite{chen2025interactive,yang2025interactive}.

-\paragraph{Limitations} Our current gap detection relies on observed point positions, which may be sensitive to measurement noise.
-Extreme measurement errors can distort the sampled Pareto front topology and lead to suboptimal constraint placement.
-Explicitly incorporating noise-robust geometric estimates remains a promising direction for future research
+\paragraph{Limitations} First, STAGE-BO depends on the quality of the sampled Pareto front; if this approximation is poor, target identification may be inaccurate.
+In our current implementation, we use NSGA-II as the inner solver, which is effective for the low-to-moderate ($m\leq 6$) objective settings considered in this paper.
+For higher-dimensional many-objective problems, replacing NSGA-II with NSGA-III \cite{deb2013evolutionary} may be beneficial.
+Second, our current gap detection relies on observed point positions, which may be sensitive to measurement noise.
+Incorporating noise-robust geometric estimates remains a promising direction for future research.